Artist: Andy Warhol (American, Pittsburgh, Pennsylvania 1928–1987 New York)

 Medium: Instant color print

 Dimensions: 61 x 50.8 cm (24 x 20 in.)

-Purchase, The Andy Warhol Foundation for the Visual Arts Gift, Joyce and Robert Menschel Gift and Rogers Fund, 1995 (1995.251)
+Credit Line: Purchase, The Andy Warhol Foundation for the Visual Arts Gift, Joyce and Robert Menschel Gift and Rogers Fund, 1995

 Much of Warhol's work can be read as a meditation on the transience of life, from his iconic portrayals of a stoically suffering Jacqueline Kennedy to his paintings of skulls from the mid-1970s.
-With eyes closed and an unearthly pallor, the artist appears here as a martyred saint, suspended between the agonies of the flesh and the blinding white light of the afterlife.
-Stripped of the guile of many of his self-portraits, this riveting picture seems both to refer back to the attempt made on his life in 1968 and to chillingly prefigure his untimely death.
+Eyes closed and with an unearthly pallor, the artist appears in this late self-portrait as the martyred saint, suspended between the agonies of the flesh and the blinding white light of the afterlife.
+Stripped of the guises and camouflage that characterize many of his other self-portraits, this riveting picture is idiosyncratic in its candor and directness; strangely, it seems both to refer back to the attempt made on his life in 1968 and to chillingly prefigure his untimely death in 1987.